thorsten/phpMyFAQ/documentation/documentation.md

     *   [MariaDB](http://montyprogram.com/mariadb/) 5.x (experimental)
 *   correctly set: access permissions, owner, group

-You can only run phpMyFAQ successfully, when the PHP directive safe\_mode is set to off, further constraints affect the directives open\_basedir and disable_functions, which can be set in the central php.ini or the httpd.conf respectively.
+You can only run phpMyFAQ successfully, when the PHP directives safe_mode, register_globals and magic_quotes_gpc is set to off, further constraints affect the directives open_basedir and disable_functions, which can be set in the central php.ini or the httpd.conf respectively.

 In case PHP runs as module of the Apache, you will have to be able to do a chown on the files before installation.
 The files and directories must be owned by the webserver's user.